-Therefore, due to customer demand for a replacement "Ogontz Box" control system, Northwest Rail Electric developed the NW-603-INT system.
+Therefore, due to customer demand for a replacement "Ogontz Box" control system (which was actually built by several manufacturers over the years), Northwest Rail Electric developed the NW-603-INT system.
 As the original systems consisted of a set of standardized connectors, our system offers easy and quick replacement by conecting to the same primary connector.

 The primary system connector (left) is the same as that on the existing equipment.
 Sensor and HVAC Control connectors (right) connect to Northwest Rail Electric provided sensors and HVAC controls.

 The Northwest Rail Electric version of the system consists of two major components: